 Buying Second-Hand May Be More Costly!

-Let’s be honest, purchasing ground power units does not come cheap, whilst the upkeep of them is also quite costly.
+Let’s be honest, purchasing a ground power unit does not come cheap, whilst the upkeep of them is also quite costly.
 As a result, many people are tempted to buy a used GPU rather than a new one and, unfortunately, this tends to end up costing far more in the long run.
 Why?
-Well, ground power units are complex items and, if the second-hand machine you purchased become cantankerous and requires repair, it is actually likely lead to you spending more on fixing the machine than it would have cost you buying a brand new unit that is under warranty.
+Well, an aircraft GPU is a complex item and, if the second-hand machine you purchased become cantankerous and requires repair, it is actually likely lead to you spending more on fixing the machine than it would have cost you buying a brand new unit that is under warranty.